 Part 1: Don’t Work For Money

-Get out of the Rat Race
+Get Out of the Rat Race

 Most of us are controlled by our emotions of fear and desire for money.
 We work hard to earn money to pay our bills; the more we earn and spend, the harder we work and the more we fear losing our jobs.
 Even “rich people” who appear wealthy are often emotionally broke – They amass loads of money, only to end up with more fears of losing the money and status that they’ve earned.

 Money is an illusion.
 By applying your brains, you can make money work for you.
-In the book, Kiyosaki shared how he learned this lesson at the age of 9, after Rich Dad gave him a taste of “working life” and he opened his first comic book library with his best friend.
+In the book, Kiyosaki shared how he learned this lesson at the age of 9, after Rich Dad gave him a taste of working life and he opened his first comic book library with his best friend.

 Work to Learn

 In the long run, education is more valuable than money.
 Hence, Kiyosaki encourages us to work not just for money and security, but to learn.
 Focus on learning how to manage cash flows, systems and people, as well as improving your communication, sales and marketing skills, which are foundational to success in any area.
 In the book, Kiyosaki shares how he picked up various skills from a wide range of jobs, including overcoming his fear of sales and rejection.
-You can also get an outline of his key experiences from our full summary.
+You can also get an outline of his key experiences from our complete summary.

 Part 2: Get Financially Educated